dotnet/docfx/docs/specs/config.md

 2. When changing basePath in DHS, the published URL will not be updated until the next build is finish.
 Actually, after the config change in DHS, the basePath in `docfx.yml` should also be synced immediately, which will trigger a build.

 As #1 will introduce complexity when resolve link, #2 is recommended here.
 It also benefits data consistency for other similar config changes.

+### 2. How to support branch mapping?
+It is not suposed to be supported for now.
+If it is supported, there is 2 options:
+1. Add branch_mapping to gitDependencies.
+2. Generalize the concept to branch-aware config.

+### 3. Can we restrict one `name` for one `repo`?
+If so, `name` needn't be an object.
+That's to say, all "docsets" in a repo share the same name.